Critical Dynamics of Holographic Superfluids: Hydrodynamic perturbations and the symplectic current

 \subsection{Building the hydrodynamic perturbation}

 In this subsection, we will focus on the hydrodynamic limit of the bulk theory.
-To achieve this, we will scale the frequency and wave-vector of the perturbation \eqref{eq:fourier_modes} according to $w=\omega\,\ves^2,\,q_i=k_i\,\ves^2$, with $\omega,\,k_i$ of order $\mathcal{O}(\ves^0)$.
+This means that we wish to capture the response of the system at small frequencies and long wavelengths compared to e.g. the temperature.
+However, in the nearly critical system that we consider, there is another small parameter at our disposal, namely the parameter $\ves$ of the previous section, which quantifies the distance from the critical point.
+As explained in \cite{Donos:2025jxb}, to efficiently describe the coupled dynamics of the order parameter with the hydrodynamic degrees of freedom, we will need to connect all the small parameters available, through the relations $w=\omega\,\ves^2,\,q_i=k_i\,\ves^2$, with $\omega,\,k_i$ of order $\mathcal{O}(\ves^0)$.
 Similarly to the expansion of the background and of its static fluctuations in powers of $\ves$, we can assume that the radial function $\delta f(r)$ in equation \eqref{eq:fourier_modes} is expandable in $\ves$ as well.
 In particular, we expand the amplitude fluctuation as,